morten-krogh/trlmdb/README.md

  * trlmdb_env created by `trlmdb_env_create`
  * size of the memory map.
 It must be a multiplum of the page size.

-It returns 0 on success, and non-zero on failure.

 ```
 int  trlmdb_env_set_mapsize(trlmdb_env *env, uint64_t size);